JustinMorgan/universal-boilerplate/README.md

 The **.gitconfig** file in the root is the primary feature here.
 It sets up extensive macros designed to make Git more convenient, organize typical commands into workflows, provide constant visibility for your Git state, and protect you from easy mistakes like using the wrong flag or forgetting to run `git add` before committing.

-Intended usage is to include this file in your personal .gitconfig as described above, then add any further personalization or overrides you want to that file.
+Intended usage is to include this at the top of your personal .gitconfig, followed by any more personalization or overrides you want.

 There's extensive documentation inside the file, so read it for more information.
 Here are some examples you'll probably use a lot: